Content from May 2014

 We will just scratch the surface but the atendee will get strong general concepts useful to build his next generation of webgl based games.

 Dart is a language designed for the modern web.
 It is a simple object oriented language that’s instantly familiar to C++, Java and C# developers.
 It provides optional static types, allowing for programmer’s and their tools to easily reason about a program; a strict runtime and analysis tools that will inform the programmer when they make mistakes; and a more constrained language that is better suited for optimizing.
 All of these things can be used to build robust scalable applications on the web, especially for game developers targeting the web.

 This presentation will provide a primer to the Dart programming language and how it can be used by game developers.
 An overview of the language and its capabilities will be discussed, within the context of a developer targeting WebGL.

 On top of all these, emory leakage is also a problem, because the application will most probably be a single page fat-client app, that will not be switched off for hours, or even days.
 Dealing with cache manifests and offline browsing is also an important thing to consider.

 Some of the techniques that I offer might seem arguable, and open to discussion.
 And I won't be talking about "the only way" that works; per contra I will be discussing "a way that works all the time."

-In this talk, I plan to identify some anti-patterns and show best practices for securing your apps (focusing on node and SPA libraries like backbone).
-I'll show actual security holes found in common SPA patterns, too!
+In this talk, I plan to identify even more anti-patterns and share best practices for securing your apps (focusing on Node.js and SPA libraries like backbone).
+I'll show actual security holes found in code and how you can patch them, too!